zammad/zammad-org/src/en/documentation/use/basics/ticket-basics.md

 [[tab]].
 In any case, you can choose from already available tags.
 Start typing and you see a list with matching suggestions.
 To remove it, click the ::x:: button on the right side of the tag.
 This button only shows up when you move the mouse over the tag.

-### Group

-This ticket attribute is useful for organizations with more than one team.
-A common way to use groups is to have one for each department of the company.
-Depending on the permissions, you might not see the ticket after changing the group and saving the changes.
-In case you can't see the group field, either there is only one group in your Zammad system or you don't have the permission to create a ticket in other groups.

-### Owner

-This is the person who is currently responsible for the ticket.
-In case you need information from another colleague, you can either change the owner to this person or mention the person in an article by typing [[@]][[@]] and selecting the user.
-In the latter case, the user gets notified and is automatically subscribed to receive notifications on ticket updates.

-To change the owner to a person which has only access to another group's tickets, you first have to switch the group accordingly.

 -----